Adaptive non-intrusive reconstruction of solutions to high-dimensional parametric PDEs: Discretization of solution and coefficient

-\paragraph*{Lognormal coefficient field} There exists no exact TT representation of the lognormal diffusion coefficient~\eqref{eq:setup:kappa}.
+There exists no exact TT representation of the lognormal diffusion coefficient~\eqref{eq:setup:kappa}.
 Several methods to obtain an approximation of~\eqref{eq:setup:kappa} in the TT format have been investigated~\cite{EMPS20,EHLMW14,DKLM15,DS19,EFHT21}.
 Since Proposition~\ref{pro:discretization:exactTT_gamma} yields an exact representation of the affine exponent, the method of our choice is to compute the exponential of $\gamma-\gamma_0$ as proposed in~\cite{EFHT21}.
-In the following, we briefly recall the basic idea of this approach.
-The lognormal diffusion coefficient~\eqref{eq:setup:kappa} constitutes a holonomic function, i.e.\ $\kappa$ is the unique solution of the gradient system
+In this work, the authors use that the lognormal diffusion coefficient~\eqref{eq:setup:kappa} constitutes a holonomic function, i.e., $\kappa$ is the unique solution of the gradient system